ibm-maximo-dev/maximo-swift-restclient/README.md

 poRes.update(jo: polineObj2, properties: nil)
 ```

-After these statement's execution, we now have a PO with 1 POLINE.
+After these statement's execution, you now have a PO object with 1 POLINE.
 The execution flow is described as follows:

 ```
 1. The server side framework attempts to locate a POLINE with the polinenum 2 and